MicrosoftDocs/defender-docs/defender-business/mdb-manage-devices.md

 :::image type="content" source="/defender/media/defender-business/mdb-device-inventory.png" alt-text="Screenshot of device inventory":::

-> [!IMPORTANT]
-> In order to view the list of onboarded devices, you must have one of the following [roles](mdb-roles-permissions.md) assigned:
-> - Security Administrator
-> - Security Reader

 1. Go to the Microsoft Defender portal ([https://security.microsoft.com](https://security.microsoft.com)) and sign in.

 2. In the navigation pane, go to **Assets** > **Devices**.